 - There is a continuum between journals (or functional equivalents) that extensively vet and edit drafts of submitted work— or not.
-(Sometimes they call this “refereeing”— or not.
+(Sometimes this is called “refereeing”— or not.
 “Referred journals” by no means always edit.)

 - There is a continuum between journals (or equivalents) that have a crossover readership from academia and “the public”—or not.
-(This is important in fields where I work.)
+(This can be important or not, but in fields where I work it is important.)

 - There is a continuum between journals (or equivalents) that have readerships that one would desire as dialogue partners—or not.

 - There is a continuum between articles with long word/page counts—or not.
-(Often it takes more work, resulting in higher quality and use-value, to make something longer into something shorter.)
+(Very often it takes more work, resulting in higher quality and use-value, to make something longer into something shorter.)